 |COMMAND||Command to be run||Any valid command-line|

-Here are a few examples, to see what some entries look like.
+Here are a few examples, to see what some entries look like, you can mix and match entries to setup elaborate schedules as needed.

 Special Characters in Crontab